 I have been teaching the Alexander Technique in Brussels since January 1999, mainly in the form of individual lessons.

 I also regularly give talks on the principle and applications of the Alexander Technique and lead workshops for small groups.

 I am a teaching and active member of Aefmat, the Belgian Association of Teachers of the Alexander Technique.

 Since 2009, my increasing interest for the future and the evolution of the Alexander Technique in today’s world led me to take part in the annual meetings of the ATAS (Alexander Technique Associated Societies), a network of national societies to which Aefmat is affiliated, sharing the same spirit and standards in the transmission of the Alexander Technique.

 I am interested in any practical application of the Alexander Technique: from pain management to improving the skilful movements of the performer, the craftsman or the sportsman; from the meditative or professional positions to the processes involved in an increased perception of oneself.

 I have though a special interest in the way we use ourselves when dealing with the stress generated by our modern urban world and the establishment of conscious reactions during habitual human interactions in demanding and new life situations.

 I first came across the Alexander Technique in 1994.

-Attracted by its title – The Art of Changing – I picked up a book from a shelf in a bookshop to have a closer look at it.
+Attracted by its title – The Art of Changing – I picked up the book from a shelf in a bookshop to have a closer look at it.
 I could not possibly know at that moment that my life was at a turning point.

 I bought the book, read it the same evening and had my first Alexander Technique lesson the following day with Mrs Jose Spearing.
 Three months later, I knew that I wanted to become an Alexander teacher myself and I was therefore directed to Mrs Betty Langford.